johnsonoriginals/state_machine_exercise/README.md

 - PHPDoc comments are provided for all classes and methods to explain their purpose and usage.
 - Meaningful variable and method names enhance readability.
 - Logical structure and organization of the code make it easy to follow.
-- Examples are provided in the `examples.php` file to demonstrate how to use the state machine.
+- Examples are provided in the `examples/examples.php` file to demonstrate how to use the state machine.

 # State Machine Standard Exercise
 In the standard exercise we can create an enum representing a state machine with